The Wild (Wilder Than Her) (2023) review – A middling thriller in the woods

-This movie is pretty damn average.
+This movie is very average.
 Falling into that age old trope of friends heading out on an intimate camping trip only to realise that, perhaps, they weren’t quite as friendly as they initially thought.
-There is a distinct sense that Kozak is attempting to channel some of what made The Ritual so enjoyable.
+There is a distinct sense that writer and director Jessica Kozak is attempting to channel some of what made the aforementioned The Ritual so enjoyable.
 Hell, the setup for the camping trip is exactly the same.
 They even build a cairn to honour their lost friend.

 The similarities are skin deep, though.
 At its heart, The Wild is a very formulaic and predictable thriller with an unlikable cast of characters.
 The bulk of the movie consists of awkward interactions between actors with no chemistry.
 Eventually leading up to an ending that everyone will see coming and with limited thrills in between to keep things interesting.